 After heavy use, and just as a good regular cleaning habit, scrub the board with some coarse salt and half a lemon.
 This will effectively clean off any food scraps, kill bacteria and leave it smelling lemony too!

-Oiling the board regularly will help prevent mould and bacteria growth as well as prevent drying out and cracking.
+Waxing or oiling the board regularly will help prevent mould and bacteria growth as well as prevent drying out and cracking.
 This is especially important after a deep salt-lemon clean (see above).

 Do NOT use cooking oils such as olive or canola that will go rancid over time and actually encourage the growth of mould and bacteria.